Make friends while making a

-The Volunteer Club (formerly known as Club Y.E.S.) was established in 1989.
+The Volunteer Club was established in 1989.
 It's the largest club at the high school with over 900 members and is our community's largest one-stop source of student volunteers.

 The Volunteer Club is funded and coordinated by Community Ed.
 It is based out of Wayzata High School and led by Wayzata High School students.

 As a member, you'll:

 - Attend monthly meetings and hear from guest speakers.